Mom's Moat-Worthy REIT Portfolio Update

 I am recommending that my mom increase exposure in the REIT sector, with a targeted concentration of 15% concentration in REITs.
 The tea leaves look favorable, and the fundamentals are indisputable.

-The Moral to the Story: I don’t know what it would be like to be worth billions of dollars (like Trump or Rockefeller), but I know that the secret to my success (and my mom’s) is hard work.
+The Moral of the Story: I don’t know what it would be like to be worth billions of dollars (like Trump or Rockefeller), but I know that the secret to my success (and my mom’s) is hard work.
 By carefully analyzing stocks within my circle of competence, I am confident that Mom’s REIT Portfolio will generate sound returns.

 Furthermore, I believe that Mom's Portfolio is well-positioned for the second quarter and I will provide my Mom (and you) with an update in 90 days.
 As John D. Rockefeller said,